rbabayan/parking_citations_analysis/README.md

 ```

 If you want to re-train the model from the scratch, set the following configuration flat to True:
+Please note that trainign the model may take hours.
 ```
 #Should the model be trained?
 train_model_enabled=1;
 ```